 International graduate admissions: admission criteria

-We start by verifying that the applicant has earned the academic level required for admission to the programme applied to (admissibility step) and then we assess the adequation between the applicants profile and the training offered by the selected programme.
-We also assess your application in regard with the overall applicant’s pool (admission step).
+We start by verifying that the applicant has earned the academic level required for admission to the selected programme (eligibility step), then we assess the adequacy between the applicant's profile and the training offered by the programme.
+We also assess your application in relation to the overall applicants pool (admission step).

-The academic background and the results obtained are essential factors in the selection process.
-Please note that previous courses in social sciences will be appreciated.
+Academic background and performances are central to the selection process.
+Please note that previous courses in social sciences will be valued.

-Sciences Po requires the following minimum results for admission to the master's programme:
+Sciences Po requires the following minimum results for admission their master's programmes: